Welcome to our new website.

 Because ministerial directions to deal in foreign exchange can contain market-sensitive information, it may be necessary for us to temporarily withhold that information to meet the direction, or otherwise use the foreign reserves to carry out our statutory purposes and activities.

 For this reason, we do not publish all ministerial directions immediately.
-The dates below refer to when the material was provided to the Minister of Finance and Cabinet, rather than the date of public release.
+The dates below refer to when we provided the material to the Minister of Finance and Cabinet, rather than the date of public release.

 Previous ministerial directions

 - In March 2020, the Minister for Finance directed us to transact in the market for foreign exchange if necessary to address problems in market function.
-The direction was issued because we were concerned there could be foreign exchange market dysfunction as a result of the Covid-19 outbreak and the risk it presented to the global economy.
-The 2020 ministerial direction revoked a previous 2004 ministerial direction (see below).
+The direction was issued because we were concerned there could be foreign exchange market dysfunction because of the COVID-19 outbreak and the risk it presented to the global economy.
+The 2020 ministerial direction revoked a previous 2004 ministerial direction.

-- In December 2020, the Minister of Finance revoked the March 2020 ministerial direction (above), because the risks that the direction addressed were no longer in evidence.
-More information on that decision is available in ‘Reviewing the Section 17 Foreign Exchange Direction’ (PDF 2MB).
+- In December 2020, the Minister of Finance revoked the March 2020 ministerial direction, because the risks that the direction addressed were no longer in evidence.

 - In March 2004, the Minister of Finance directed us to transact in the market for foreign exchange if necessary to prevent or resolve market dysfunction.
-See supporting information relating to this 2004 direction in our information releases page.
+See supporting information relating to this 2004 direction.